Q&A: Help to Buy mortgage scheme

-Under this system, borrowers across the whole of the UK can put down a deposit of as little as 5% of the property price.
+Under this system, borrowers across the whole of the UK can also put down a deposit of as little as 5% of the property price.
 The lender offers a mortgage covering the other 95%.

 Lenders can sign up to the Help to Buy scheme and pay a fee to the government, which will provide a seven-year taxpayer guarantee covering 15% of the loan value.
 That guarantee can be called in if the borrower defaults, for up to seven years after the loan was arranged.

 It is available for all properties - not just new ones - sold for up to £600,000 in the UK.
 The scheme is expected to continue for three years, and has not been extended.